BlockzeroLabs/flash-docs/source/smart-contracts/flash-strategy.rst

     function getPrincipalBalance() external view returns (uint256);

-This should return the current total of all principal within the contract.
+This should return the current total of all principal accepted by the contract.

 Get yield balance
 ^^^^^^^^^^^^^